RHIT-CSSE/csse220/Homework/ImplementingDesign2/readme.md

 [example_output.txt](src/example_output.txt) that you can use as a model for display.
 You do not have to match this exactly, but try to make it look roughly the same.

+# Introduction Video

+A short video walking through some of the important details on this assignment is provided [here](https://rose-hulman.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=131af48c-832c-4dea-ad14-ab9c01154898).